Turkish wage hike plan sets alarm bells ringing over economy

 "The increase in productivity has stayed below real wage growth for the last years and a further increase in wages will worsen the already low competitiveness of the manufacturing sector."

-The wage hike would be likely to cost Turkish companies around 26.4 billion lira ($9.2 billion), or roughly 1.5 percent of GDP at 2014 prices, he said.
+The wage hike would be likely to cost Turkish companies around 26.4 billion lira (6.05 billion pounds), or roughly 1.5 percent of GDP at 2014 prices, he said.

 Annual growth in real wages has averaged 5 percent over the last five years, while labour productivity increased by just 1.5 percent a year during the same period, state statistics institute data shows.